zenhob/hcl/README.markdown

 You can also pass a project code (this is the short optional code associated with each project) to list only the tasks for that project.

+Pojects and tasks are cached to speed up listing them.
+In order to clear the cache run:

+    hcl delete_cache

+If the cache has not been updated in the last 24 hours running `hcl tasks` will rebuild it.

 ### Starting a Timer